When Someone is Grieving: What to Say + What to Avoid

 Everyone grieves differently and it is critical to their healing process that you support your loved one as they navigate their own journey with grief.

 Try: “Your *insert relation* was so special; I miss them too.”

 Don’t say: Nothing

-Sometimes, there really are no words that you can say during a devastating loss and yet when we stay silent, our loved one may feel more alone than they are.
-In these times words can be minimal but important.
+Sometimes, there really are no words that you can say during a devastating loss, yet when we stay silent, our loved one may feel more alone than they are.
+In these times, words can be minimal but important.
 Hug them, be a shoulder to cry on, and continue to remind them of your love, presence and listening ears.
 Death is one of the most difficult things for human beings to process, and it’s okay to sit and just be present for your loved one.

 Try: “I just don’t even know what to say.
 I’m here for you.”